 Can I take the Bernina Express train to Pontresina?

-As of the time this article was published (June 2022), the Bernina Express leaves Chur from Platform 10 at 8:32 AM.
+As of December 2023, the Bernina Express leaves Chur from Platform 10 at 8:28 AM.

 Is There a Direct Train From Zurich to Pontresina?

 As of the time of writing (updated December 2023), there are no direct trains from Zurich to Pontresina.
 You will have to change to a connecting train in Chur or Landquart.

 How Long Is the Train Ride From Zurich to Pontresina?